ORNL/curifactory/docs/0.5.0/_sources/getting_started.rst.txt

 [PARAMS_NAME]`

-In our case, the :code:`iris.py` file has both functions (and appears under both sections for :code:`experiment ls`), so we can execute it with
+In our case, the :code:`iris.py` file has both functions (and appears under both sections for :code:`experiment ls`), so we can execute it with: (note you do not include the file extension, you're providing it as a module name.)

 .. code-block:: bash